yuwang01/ShaderSandbox/README.md

   - jscolor.js
   - dat-gui.js

+* After downloading the project, use some sort of file server (I use MAMP) and set the home directory properly.
+Open Chrome, and type "localhost" to run the application.

 * If you find this project interesting or helpful, please feel free to contact me at wang.yu@umbc.edu